sqlxpert/z-container-api-kafka-aws-terraform/README.md

   [event consumer code, resource permissions, and event source mapping](https://github.com/sqlxpert/lights-off-aws/blob/8e45026/cloudformation/lights_off_aws.yaml#L2470-L2538) in [github.com/sqlxpert/lights-off-aws](https://github.com/sqlxpert/lights-off-aws#lights-off)&nbsp;.
-  Implementing the same event-driven Lambda function pattern with a new event source would not add much, as much as I do look forward to learning more about Kafka and MSK in the future.
+  Re-implementing the same pattern with a new event source would not say much.
+  The intelligence lies in AWS's glue between MSK (or a different service) and Lambda; a simple consumer sees only batches of JSON-formatted events.

 - **Omitted structured JSON logging for API access.** Unfortunately, it turns out that the OpenAPI Python module that I chose early-on uses `uvicorn`